PyQuantSharp/Backtesting/README.md

 The easy solution here would have been to make it quite different, but setting it up in this way makes for easy comparison.

-The different lies in the main function which leads to...
+The difference lies in the main function which leads to...

 ### Performance comparison